Optical rectenna: Lithography method

 Idaho National Labs used the following steps to fabricate their optical antenna arrays.
 A metallic ground plane was deposited on a bare silicon wafer, followed by a sputter deposited amorphous silicon layer.
 The depth of the deposited layer was about a quarter of a wavelength.
 A thin manganese film along with a gold frequency selective surface (to filter wanted frequency) was deposited to act as the antenna.
 Resist was applied and patterned via electron beam lithography.
 The gold film was selectively etched and the resist was removed.

 Roll-to-roll manufacturing

 In moving up to a greater production scale, laboratory processing steps such as the use of electron beam lithography are slow and expensive.
 Therefore, a roll-to-roll manufacturing method was devised using a new manufacturing technique based on a master pattern.
 This master pattern mechanically stamps the precision pattern onto an inexpensive flexible substrate and thereby creates the metallic loop elements seen in the laboratory processing steps.
 The master template fabricated by Idaho National Laboratories consists of approximately 10 billion antenna elements on an 8-inch round silicon wafer.
 Using this semi-automated process, Idaho National Labs has produced a number of 4-inch square coupons.
-These coupons were combined to form a broad flexible sheet of antenna arrays.
+These coupons.
+These coupons – of the material science, not commercial variety – were combined to form a broad flexible sheet of antenna arrays.
 This work did not include production of the diode component.